Salamandastron1/fridgemaster_api/README.md

 # FridgeMaster
 [![Waffle.io - Columns and their card count](https://badge.waffle.io/bottd/fridgemaster.svg?columns=all)](https://waffle.io/bottd/fridgemaster)<br>
  An interactive Application that allows you to search a database of recipes and see which ones you can make based on what ingredients you have.
-Fully tested with Continuous Integration via TravisCI
+Fully tested with Mocha and Chai.
+Continuous Integration via TravisCI

 ### Documentation